evacchi/evacchi.github.io/_drafts/2021-11-15-write-you-a-chat-java-17-actor.md

 1. The `serverSocketHandler` waits for incoming connection on a Java `ServerSocket`.
 When there is a new incoming connection, it sends a `CreateClient` message to the `clientManager`.

-2. The Client Manager creates and keeps track of all the active clients.
+2. `clientManager` creates and keeps track of all the active clients.
 When a client sends a message, it forwards the message to all the clients.

-accepts two types of messages:
+`clientManager` accepts two types of messages:
 - `CreateClient`
 - `Message`